 In 1969, Mr. Pappajohn organized Equity Dynamics, Inc., a financial consulting entity and Pappajohn Capital Resources, a venture capital firm in Des Moines, Iowa.
 He was one of the early venture capitalists.
 Since this time, Mr. Pappajohn has been involved in more than 100 start-ups, more than 50 IPOs and has served as a Director in more than 40 public companies.
 Many of these firms remain in Mr. Pappajohn’s corporate portfolio.
 By establishing these firms, Mr. Pappajohn has contributed much to the development of biotechnology, artificial intelligence, and other innovations.

 In the fall of 1996, Mr. Pappajohn established the John Pappajohn Entrepreneurial Centers at five Iowa universities and colleges – Drake University, Iowa State University, North Iowa Area Community College, The University of Iowa, and the University of Northern Iowa.
 He has funded the various Centers for more than $30 million.
-These centers have helped create and launch more than 1000 new companies as of 2012.
+These centers have helped create and launch 1000s of companies throughout the years.
 Although each entrepreneurial center has defined its own mission and serves the state in the manner consistent with its particular strengths, each Center has the same ultimate purpose: to enhance the effectiveness of Iowa’s entrepreneurs.

 Mr. Pappajohn and his wife, Mary, have gifted more than $100 million to various philanthropic causes including the five entrepreneurial centers mentioned above, the John Pappajohn Business Building at the University of Iowa Business School, the Pappajohn Pavilion at the University of Iowa Hospital and Clinics, the John and Mary Pappajohn Clinical Cancer Center and the Pappajohn Biomedical Institute Building at the University of Iowa.
 In 2001, he funded the NIACC Pappajohn Business Building in Mason City, IA.
 In 1997, he and his wife, Mary, funded a $5 million John and Mary Pappajohn Scholarship Fund for ethnic, disadvantaged and minority students.
 More than $3.5 million in scholarships have been granted.
 He and his wife committed $4 million to help finance the John and Mary Pappajohn Higher Education Center, a collaborative of seven universities and colleges in the state of Iowa.